MarkBind/markbind/docs/userGuide/tweakingThePageStructure.md

 }
 ```

 During rendering, only elements that match tags specified in the `site.json` files will be rendered.
 All other tagged elements will be filtered out.
 In this case, only the element with the `language--java` tag will be rendered.
 This is helpful when creating multiple versions of a page without having to maintain separate copies.

-If this option is not specified, all tagged elements will be rendered.
+If the `tags` option is not specified in `site.json`, all tagged elements will be rendered.

 **You can also use multiple tags in a single HTML element.
 Specify each tag in the `tags` attribute** separated by a space.
 An element will be rendered if **any of the tags** matches the one in `site.json`.